Gazoo101/lyric-manager/README.md

 ## LyricAligners

-Lyric Manager currently only supports one aligner:
+Lyric Manager currently only supports one lyric-aligner:

-- [NUSAutoLyrixAlign](https://github.com/chitralekha18/AutoLyrixAlign) which runs via Singularity on Linux.
-  - I can confirm it works on Ubuntu 22.04 after some minor patching work.
+- [NUSAutoLyrixAlign](https://github.com/chitralekha18/AutoLyrixAlign) confirmed to work with:
+  - Apptainer 1.4.2 on Ubuntu 24.04.
+Apptainer is the recommended approach.
+  - Singularity 2.5.2 on Ubuntu 22.04.
+Note some light manual patching is required to have the NUSAutoLyrixAlign image to execute.
+Singularity is on legacy support, expect it to be removed in the future.

 # Input / Output